unlox775/pidge-stitch/README.md

-# Pidge-based Stitcher for AI Content
+# Pidge-based Stitcher for AI Multi-Message Content

 ## Overview
 The Pidge Stitcher is designed specifically for handling and refining the output from generative AIs like ChatGPT.
 It aims to stitch together a series of AI-generated content messages by removing redundant preambles and conclusions in consecutive AI messages, thereby producing a more cohesive story.